APS Publication Grant, Supported by C. G. Boerner and Harris Schrank

 - Budget and budget narrative detailing how grant funding would be spent.
 Please list any other grants for which the applicant has applied, amounts, and the results (if known).

 - A detailed publishing plan, indicating any progress towards publication and contact with editors at specific presses, journals, online publications, museums, etc.

 - CV for all participant(s)

 The time frame for the grant is one year.
-The successful applicant will be notified by the end of September and the grant must be applied to publication costs within one year of notification.
-Applicants should send all required materials by August 1 to Angela Campbell, APS Grants Coordinator, at firstname.lastname@example.org.
+The successful applicant will be notified by November 1 and the grant must be applied to publication costs within one year of notification.
+Applicants should send all required materials by August 31 to Angela Campbell, APS Grants Coordinator, at firstname.lastname@example.org.

 Winners of the APS Publication Grant